 In the eighteenth and nineteenth centuries, large expanses of land and proximity to Boston made Waltham a popular location for country estates.
-Lyman Estate was the warm-weather retreat for four generations of the Lyman family.
-In 1793 shipping merchant Theodore Lyman commissioned famed architect Samuel McIntire to design and build a Federal-style house.
+The Lyman Estate was the warm-weather retreat for four generations of the Lyman family.
+In 1793, shipping merchant Theodore Lyman commissioned famed architect Samuel McIntire to design and build a Federal-style house.
 The family enlarged the house in 1882 in the Victorian style and then remodeled it in the Colonial Revival style in 1917.
-The thirty-seven-acre property includes beautifully preserved gardens and historic greenhouses.
+The thirty-seven acre property includes beautifully preserved gardens and historic greenhouses.

 Visitors hear the story of the Lyman family as they explore the elegant mansion, which is used today as a venue for weddings, meetings, and private parties.
 The mansion’s architectural features include an elegant ballroom and graceful oval parlor, both pristine examples of Federal design.
 The Lyman Estate Greenhouses are open for casual or guided tours.